brichard19/parcrypt/README.md

 python server/make_project.py --name test_project --address 1DeCk95yY3QkTH8RREeenxJZPvwCeQAqjw --start 1 --end 8000000000
 ```

-**Note:** Currently the software only supports egacy addresses.
+**Note:** Currently the software only supports legacy addresses.
 By default they are compressed.
-Use the `--uncompressed` option to specify that the address is uncompressed.
+Use the `--uncompressed` option to indicate the address is uncompressed.

 For convenience, the script includes the Bitcoin puzzle transaction addresses:
 ```